 Adding a supplement such as Reishi with Green Tea to your dog’s diet can also help decrease inflammation and irritation in his ear.

-What Can be done to Prevent an Ear Infection?
+What Can be done to Prevent Ear Infections in Dogs?

 If your dog doesn’t have floppy ears, it’s not necessary to clean them regularly since nature will generally do the job for you.
 In fact, if you clean the ears too much, you can actually damage them.